habibellah/Elmahir/README.md

 # Elmahir
-Application for the management of a Quranic school the technologies used:n/
+Application for the management of a Quranic school the technologies used:
-1-I follow the TDD aproach /n
+1-I follow the TDD aproach \n
-2-App architecuture guide by google/n
+2-App architecuture guide by google
-3-Mvvm architecture design pattern/n
+3-Mvvm architecture design pattern
-4-Kotlin coroutine/n
+4-Kotlin coroutine
-5-Navigation component/n
+5-Navigation component
 6-Ui,Unit tests
 7-Room db
 8-Hilt for DI